ElPatatone/ElPatatone/README.md

 ## About me

-I am a current CS university student in London, with a big interest in AI
+I am a current CS university student with a fine art background, with a keen interest in Computer Vision.

 Currently working on deep learning models with the Tensorflow framework.